 He debuted at The Princeton Festival as Rector Horace Adams in "Peter Grimes," and performed with Piedmont Opera in productions including Spoletta in "Tosca," and Jonathan Dale in "Silent Night."
 As a Young Artist at Hawaii Opera Theater, he was featured in both "Eugene Onegin" and "The Daughter of the Regiment," and performed mainstage as Dallas in the opera, "Service Provider."
 Afterwards, Logan performed with Charlottesville Opera as Rapunzel's Prince in "Into the Woods."
 At Virginia Opera, Logan sang Daniel Buchanan in "Street Scene," and reprised Dallas in "Service Provider."

 In the summer of 2019, Logan debuted with the Richmond Symphony as Le Rememdado in "Carmen" alongside Denyce Graves.
 For the Fall 2019/2020 season Mr. Webber joined the stage with Metropolitan Opera Soprano Jennifer Rowley and the Salisbury Symphony, and then in February 2020 made his role debut as Tito in Mozart’s “La clemenza do Tito” with the A.J.
 Fletcher Opera Institute.
-Logan received his B.M. from the UNC School of the Arts, where he was awarded a William R. Kenan Jr. Excellence Award from the William R. Kenan, Jr. Charitable Trust and continues his studies with Dr. Marilyn Taylor.
-He received his M.M. from UMD at College Park under Delores Ziegler.
+Logan received his BM from the UNC School of the Arts, where he was awarded a William R. Kenan Jr. Excellence Award from the William R. Kenan, Jr. Charitable Trust where he studied with Dr. Marilyn Taylor.
+He received his MM from UMD at College Park under Delores Ziegler.
 Upon his return to the Fletcher Institute, Logan is a student with Dr. Marilyn Taylor and Phyllis Pancella.